-- By default this value is void so there is no linked dependencies.
-This is typically used to make a service dependant on an agent software, like an NRPE check dependant on the availability of the NRPE agent. - business_impact This variable is used to set the importance we gave to this service from the less important (0 = nearly nobody will see if it's in error) to the maximum (5 = you lost your job if it fail).
+By default this value is void so there is no linked dependencies.
+This is typically used to make a service dependent on an agent software, like an NRPE check dependent on the availability of the NRPE agent.

+- business_impact This variable is used to set the importance we gave to this service from the less important (0 = nearly nobody will see if it's in error) to the maximum (5 = you lost your job if it fail).
 The default value is 2. - icon_set This variable is used to set the icon in the Shinken Webui.
-For now, values are only: database, disk, network_service, server - maintenance_period Shinken-specific variable to specify a recurring downtime period.
-This works like a scheduled downtime, so unlike a check_period with exclusions, checks will still be made (no "blackout" times). announcement - labels This variable may be used to place arbitrary labels (separated by comma character).
+For now, values are only : database, disk, network_service, server - maintenance_period Shinken-specific variable to specify a recurring downtime period.
+This works like a scheduled downtime, so unlike a check_period with exclusions, checks will still be made (no "blackout" times). announcement - host_dependency_enabled This variable may be used to remove the dependency between a service and its parent host.
+Used for volatile services that need notification related to itself and not depend on the host notifications. - labels This variable may be used to place arbitrary labels (separated by comma character).
 Those labels may be used in other configuration objects such as business rules to identify groups of services. - business_rule_output_template Classic service check output is managed by the underlying plugin (the check output is the plugin stdout).
-For business rules, as there's no real plugin behind, the output may be controlled by a template string defined in business_rule_output_template directive. - business_rule_smart_notifications This variable may be used to activate smart notifications on business rules.
+For business rules, as there's no real plugin behind, the output may be controlled by a template string defined in business_rule_output_template directive.

+- business_rule_smart_notifications This variable may be used to activate smart notifications on business rules.
 This allows to stop sending notification if all underlying problems have been acknowledged. - business_rule_smart_notifications By default, downtimes are not taken into account by business rules smart notifications processing.
 This variable allows to extend smart notifications to underlying hosts or service checks under downtime (they are treated as if they were acknowledged). - business_rule_host_notification_options This option allows to enforce business rules underlying hosts notification options to easily compose a consolidated meta check.
 This is especially useful for business rules relying on grouping expansion. - business_rule_service_notification_options This option allows to enforce business rules underlying services notification options to easily compose a consolidated meta check.
-This is especially useful for business rules relying on grouping expansion. - trigger_name This options define the trigger that will be executed after a check result (passive or active).
-This file trigger_name.trig has to exist in the trigger directory or sub-directories.

-trigger_broker_raise_enabled This option define the behavior of the defined trigger (Default 0).
+This is especially useful for business rules relying on grouping expansion. - snapshot_enabled This option allows to enable snapshots snapshots on this element. - snapshot_command Command to launch when a snapshot launch occurs - snapshot_period Timeperiod when the snapshot call is allowed - snapshot_criteria List of states that enable the snapshot launch.
+Mainly bad states. - snapshot_interval Minimum interval between two launch of snapshots to not hammering the host, in interval_length units (by default 60s) :) - trigger_name This options define the trigger that will be executed after a check result (passive or active).
+This file trigger_name.trig has to exist in the trigger directory or sub-directories. - trigger_broker_raise_enabled This option define the behavior of the defined trigger (Default 0).
 If set to 1, this means the trigger will modify the output / return code of the check.
 If 0, this means the code executed by the trigger does nothing to the check (compute something elsewhere ?)
 Basically, if you use one of the predefined function (trigger_functions.py) set it to 1